| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 re-route all the grounds to a star (nested) ground configuration.
 The

-I measured the spacing of the controls on the
+engineers at Fender knew what they were doing.
+Finishing Touches I measured the spacing of the controls on the

 Reissue Twin Reverb, and the spacing seemed to match my silverface.
 I